magic-engineering/magic-todo/README.md

 # Magical Todo

-A simple application we're written for a code review assessment that is part of our hiring process at Magic.
+A simple application we've written for a code review assessment that is part of our hiring process at Magic.

 ## To Setup